Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

-In recent years there has been some serious discussion in the neuroscience community around the idea of possible computational models of consciousness based on some measure of informational complexity, in particular in the form of the proposal of Tononi's {\em integrated information} theory (also known as the $\Phi$ function), \cite{Tono}, see also \cite{Koch}, \cite{MasTon} for a general overview.
+In recent years there has been some serious discussion in the neuroscience community around the idea of possible computational models of consciousness based on some measure of informational complexity, in particular in the form of the proposal of Tononi's {\em integrated information} theory (also known as the $\Phi$ function) \cite{Tono}, see also \cite{Koch}, \cite{MasTon} for a general overview.
 This proposal for a quantitative correlate of consciousness roughly measures the least amount of effective information in a whole system that is not accounted for by the effective information of its separate parts.
 The main idea is therefore that integrated information is a measure of informational complexity and causal interconnectedness of a system.

 This approach to a mathematical modeling of consciousness has been criticized on the ground that it is easy to construct simple mathematical models exhibiting high values of the $\Phi$ function.
-Generally, one can resort to the setting of coding theory to generate many examples of sufficiently good codes (for example the algebro-geometric Reed-Solomon error-correcting codes) that indeed exhibit precisely the typical from of high causal interconnectedness that leads to large values of integrated information.
+Generally, one can resort to the setting of coding theory to generate many examples of sufficiently good codes (for example the algebro-geometric Reed--Solomon error-correcting codes) that indeed exhibit precisely the typical form of high causal interconnectedness that leads to large values of integrated information.
+This indicates that integrated information alone does not suffice to imply consciousness.
 Thus, it seems that it would be preferable to interpret integrated information as a consequence of a more fundamental model of how networks in the brain process and represent stimuli, leading to high informational complexity and causal interdependence as a necessary but not in itself sufficient condition.